Programa Logo

 Deloitte's 2026 Engineering & Construction Industry Outlook is unequivocal: firms deploying AI, BIM, digital twins, and IoT outperform on planning, safety, and delivery.
 Digital transformation is "essential for survival, not optional."

+4. Sharp marketing positioning.
 Pick a lane.
 You can't be everything to everyone.
 The firms that clearly communicate their specialty, back it with evidence, and show up where their ideal clients are searching will capture disproportionate market share.

 What These 20 Trends Mean for Your Firm

-Now pick 2–3 trends that align with your firm's existing strengths.
 Build the case studies.
 Update the website.
-Create content that shows up when your ideal clients search at 11 PM.
+Create the content that shows up when your ideal clients search at 11 PM.